Untreated Hearing Loss Linked To Loneliness And Isolation For Seniors

 But about a decade ago, scientists began focusing more on the potential harms of hearing loss as well as loneliness.
 Before long, it became clear that both conditions had enormous medical consequences.

-Loneliness is associated with high blood pressure, elevated stress hormones, and weakened immune systems, research shows.
+Loneliness is associated with high blood pressure, elevated stress hormones and weakened immune systems, research shows.
 These feelings of isolation also raise the risk of dementia by 40% and the odds of early death by 26%, according to recent studies.

 Untreated hearing loss, meanwhile, increases the risk of dementia by 50%, depression by 40% and falls by 30% over a 10-year period, a study published last year in JAMA Otolaryngology — Head and Neck Surgery concluded.

-Researchers are especially interested in untangling the links between loneliness, hearing loss, and dementia.
+Researchers are especially interested in untangling the links between loneliness, hearing loss and dementia.
 Last year, Johns Hopkins University scientists launched the first major randomized controlled trial to determine whether hearing treatment could actually prevent – or slow — cognitive decline, a finding that could revolutionize dementia care.
 If these scientists show that hearing loss helps cause dementia, they say that hearing treatment could prevent up to 9% of the more than 47 million dementia cases in the world.

 The trial, expected to be completed in 2022, will also examine the impact of hearing treatment on loneliness.